 If you’re only looking to grow a shorter plant that maxes out at two feet, you’ll need about a gallon sized pot.
 If you’re growing anything larger than that, you’ll need to start with a two to five gallon pot.
 As a pro-tip, while circular pots are more widely used and widely available (especially if you’re looking at a paint bucket set up), square pots will help you conserve space.

-Your lighting set up will also have a big impact on your spacing, since your goal is to get as much of that artificial sun on every part of your plants as possible.
+Your lighting set up in your grow room space will also have a big impact on how far apart your weed plants are, since your goal is to get as much of that artificial sun on every part of your plants as possible.
 The first thing to watch out for with your grow room lighting is what type of reflectors or hoods are on the appliance.
 If the hood is at too narrow of an angle, the bulbs are too deep set in the frame, or the reflective material is cheap, you’re losing a lot of available light while simultaneously wasting a lot of energy.

 What you’re aiming for with the right reflector or hood is a range of 16 to 22 square feet of well-lit space per 1000-watt bulb.
 If you’re using a high quality, double ended bulb, you can get over a third more light intensity than a conventional HID bulb, but you’ll need to hang them higher due to the excess heat.
 With a quality double-ended bulb you can get a maximum of 27 square feet of usable lighting space.

-If you’ve done your plant spacing correctly, there should be enough direct light shining through the canopy to illuminate most of the plant’s leaves.
+If you’ve correctly distanced your weed plants, there should be enough direct light shining through the canopy to illuminate most of the plant’s leaves.

 The light should be able to shine through from the top to the bottom of each cannabis plant’s perimeter, as well as on all sides.
 If a majority of the plant is being shaded, it will harm the plant’s development.
 This will lead to less potent trichomes and less buds being grown overall, and can stunt your plant’s growth or leave it vulnerable to disease.
 If you find some of your plants are stuck in the shade, it’s time to separate your plants even further from each other.